-The Commission continues to monitor the fuel mix and emissions reports that are submitted by retail electricity suppliers and PEPCO every six months.
-The Commission staff continues to monitor the regional GATS collaborative process through PJM-EIS meetings.
-These meetings generally discuss issues relating to fuel mix and emissions disclosures and/or issues relating to the implementation of renewable portfolio standards in different states.
+The Commission staff also continues to monitor the regional GATS collaborative process, as appropriate, through PJM-EIS meetings.
 As needed in the future, the Commission will revise the regulations or issue orders to ensure that electricity suppliers disclose the fuel mix and emissions information consistent with District law and the Commission's rules.
-In addition, the Commission is working to fine tune the fuel mix information that it is receiving from the retail electricity suppliers and PEPCO.
+In addition, the Commission is working to fine tune the fuel mix information that it is receiving from the retail electricity suppliers and Pepco.
 The Commission will continue to consider ways to improve upon the reporting of the fuel mix and emissions information.